Memory Care at Senior Lifestyle

 Two of our programs are recognized for the way they help enrich our residents’ lives.
 Along with the “embrace” Memory Care program, Walk With Me has earned plaudits.
 It connects residents with cognitive challenges with a special caregiver to ease the move-in process and help with difficult transitions.

-Assisted living offers residents help with everyday activities, such as hygiene and dressing.
-Memory Care is for residents who have cognitive impairments.
-Find out more about each.
-Take our Level of Care quiz.
+Assisted living offers residents help with everyday activities, such as personal care and medication management.
+Memory Care serves residents who have cognitive impairments such as Alzheimer’s and Dementia.
+Learn more about Assisted Living vs. Memory Care.

 Memory Care is intended for residents who are facing dementia and Alzheimer’s disease.
 These conditions affect memory and the ability to think clearly.
 Dementia also causes disruptions in behavioral and social skills.
-Learn more about when it’s time for a Memory Care facility.
+Learn more about when it’s time for Memory Care.

-Senior Lifestyle offers “embrace” Memory Care for residents with Alzheimer’s or dementia.
-The award-winning program follows a philosophy of connection and inclusion.
-Find out about “embrace” care.
+Senior Lifestyle offers our award winning “embrace” Memory Care for residents with Alzheimer’s, dementia, and other memory care challenges.
+This research driven program follows a philosophy of connection and inclusion.
+Find out about “embrace” Memory Care care.

 - Safe and Secure Communities